activeloopai/deeplake/docs/source/Datasets.rst

 Dataset Views
 ~~~~~~~~~~~~~
 A dataset view is a subset of a dataset that points to specific samples (indices) in an existing dataset.
 Dataset views
-can be created by indexing a dataset, filtering a dataset with :meth:`Dataset.filter` or querying a dataset with :meth:`Dataset.query`.
+can be created by indexing a dataset, filtering a dataset with :meth:`Dataset.filter`, querying a dataset with :meth:`Dataset.query`
+or by sampling a dataset with :meth:`Dataset.sample_by`.
 Filtering is done with user-defined functions or simplified expressions whereas query can perform SQL-like queries with our
 Tensor Query Language.
 See the full TQL spec :ref:`here <tql>`.